asyncapi/website/pages/blog/2022-summary.md

 ## Social media

-Social media are not a silver bullet.
-I think it should only be a news interface with the community, not a marketing tool.
+Social media is not a silver bullet.
+I think social media should only be a news interface with the community, not a marketing tool.

 Below data will show you that these channels should not be treated as promotion channels that convert to new users.
-You will see that LinkedIn and Twitter brought together 2 082 users to the AsyncAPI website.
-Now, compare it to [this single documentation article from Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) that referred to our website 5 542 users.
+You will see that LinkedIn and Twitter brought together 2,082 users to the AsyncAPI website.
+Now, compare it to this single [Mozilla documentation article](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) that referred to our website 5,542 users.

 Social media is suitable for communication with the community.
 Promotion should target people in a location where they look for help.
 In other words, mentioning AsyncAPI on a WebSocket-related website performs much better than hundreds of social media posts.
 So we should also try to make sure AsyncAPI is mentioned in other locations.
 Why not mention AsyncAPI in official docs for Kafka, MQTT, and other protocols?

 ### LinkedIn

 I'm so damn tired of LinkedIn.
-Seriously, a platform that drains so much data from others and earns money from job marketing cannot afford and give users access to historical data and see more than one year-old stats.
+Seriously, a platform that drains so much data from others and earns money from job marketing cannot afford to give users access to historical data and see more than one-year-old stats.
 Like seriously...

-We had 2139 followers at the end of 2022.
+We had 2,139 followers at the end of 2022.
 Every year's data since account creation looks like below.

 <Figure
   src="/img/posts/2022-summary/linkedin-followers.webp"